vezzolter/DSA/README.md

    - Separate lists from list.
    - Separate queues from queue.
    - Fix doc for trees and bst.
-2. Create more test cases (zero elements, single element, many elements, sorted, reverse order, all duplicates, only some duplicates, search target is not present) for searching and sorting:
-   - Bubble Sort
-   - Selection Sort
-   - Insertion Sort
-   - Merge Sort
-   - Quicksort
-   - Linear Search
-   - Binary Search
-3. Create iterator classes for data structures:
+2. Create iterator classes for data structures:
    - Arrays
    - Lists
    - Stack
    - Queue
    - BST

----
-**Wishlist:**
-- Decide what to do with operations (e.g. explain all in text/code or merely describe).
+3. Decide what to do with operations (e.g. explain all in text/code or merely describe).
-- Think of creating separate section dedicated to tips/tricks/tools (e.g. what are good test cases for validation, how to analyze code...).